 Why does the doctor need me to sign a consent form?

 The main purpose of the informed consent process is to protect the patient.
-As mentioned earlier, a capable adult cannot be forced to take any type of medical treatment.
+As mentioned earlier, a capable adult cannot be forced to have any type of medical treatment.
 In general, anything other than a life-threatening emergency in which the patient is unconscious requires consent before treatment.
-Even in that situation, consent may sometimes be required if the patient is known to have an advance directive.
-(See “Who besides the patient can give consent?” in the next section.)
+Even in that situation, consent may be required if the patient is known to have an advance directive.
+(See “Who besides the patient can give consent?”)

-For simple diagnostic tests and situations in which consent is implied by your actions, a consent form is not needed.
-For example, if you see your doctor and allow a blood sample to be taken for lab tests, your consent is assumed because you went to the doctor seeking care and allowed the blood to be drawn.
+A consent form is not needed for simple diagnostic tests and situations in which your actions imply consent.
+For example, if you see your doctor and allow a blood sample to be taken for lab tests, your consent is assumed because you went to the doctor seeking care and allowed blood to be drawn.
 At any point, you could change your mind and decide to refuse testing, leave the doctor’s office, or seek care elsewhere.
 This is different from a treatment that puts you in a vulnerable position or can possibly cause serious harm.
 You need more information about more risky treatments so that you can weigh your options and consider your risks before making a decision.